 Bushwalks, waterfalls and rivers

 Try out one of the numerous walking tracks that emanate from the picnic areas.
 Meander through the forest, head south down to Tarra Falls, or take the Fern Gully Nature Walk, which includes magnificent views along the famous suspension bridge.
-Alternatively, get a different view of the forest on a mountain bike or rafting tour.

 Plants and wildlife

 The rainforest is a haven for plants and wildlife.
 Discover a wide variety of birds including the pilotbird, yellow tailed black cockatoo, eastern whipbird, and currawongs.
 Visit in the evening when the forest comes to life as possums, owls and bats emerge to feed.
 If you're lucky, you may see a lyrebird scratching the forest floor looking for food or catch a glimpse of some of the other inhabitants like wombats, swamp wallabies, gliders and platypuses.

 Camping is not permitted within the Tarra Bulga National Park.
 However, Tarra Valley offers a range of accommodation including a guest house and tearooms, country house-style accommodation, a Swiss-style chalet with sweeping views and a caravan park with cabins available.

 How to get there

 Make your way to the park from the Princes Highway at Traralgon by following the Traralgon Creek Road to Balook.
 Alternatively, follow the Tarra Valley Road from Yarram.
 Although the roads throughout the area are narrow and winding they offer magnificent scenery with panoramic views from several points.